 - fabric scissors

-- sewing machine, thread, pins, iron
+- sewing machine, thread, sewing pins, iron

-DIY envelope pillow cover tutorial
+How to make an envelope pillow cover

-You need one front piece that measures 17 x 17 inches (add 1 inch to the pillow dimensions for seam allowances), and two back pieces 17 x 11.5 inches.
+Therefore, you need one front piece that measures 17 x 17 inches (add 1 inch to the pillow dimensions for seam allowances), and two back pieces 17 x 11.5 inches.

 Each back piece has the same width as the front side (17 inches) and half of the length, plus 3 inches to accommodate the seams and the overlap (17/2 + 3= 11.5).

-This is how we secure a 4 inches overlap for the envelope on the back of the pillow.
+In other words, this is how we secure a 4 inches overlap for the envelope on the back of the pillow.

 For me that’s just perfect, but if you want a more generous overlap, feel free to cut bigger rectangles for the back pieces, i.e. 17 x 12 inches or 17 x 13 inches.